Phone screens, personality tests, and AI video interviews

 How well each method predicts job performance

-From the Sackett et al. (2022) research review.
-A taller bar means the method is a better predictor of who will do well on the job (scored 0 to 100, where higher is better).
+Sackett et al. (2022) meta-analysis.
+Taller bar = better predictor of who will do well on the job (validity × 100 for display).

 Both sides stopped trusting the resume